 The message was reinforced in ways from which Mark would never recover.
-Chronologically, it would begin in Mark’s family home.
-One by one the disciples gathered and Jesus, the esteemed teacher, got on his knees and washed their feet.
+It would begin in Mark’s family home.
+In that place the disciples gathered and Jesus got on his knees and washed their feet.
 The disciples had never seen such a thing before, and neither had Mark, watching from the shadows.
 “If I then, your Lord and Teacher,” Jesus offered, “have washed your feet, you also ought to wash one another’s feet” (John 13:14).

-Another moment came years later.
-Long after Jesus had ascended into Heaven and the Church had sprung into existence, Mark joined the apostles Paul and Barnabas on a missionary journey into Asia Minor.
-But he would not go far.
-Acts 13:13 tells how Mark bailed out on them in the port-city of Perga, evidently overwhelmed by the journey to come, anxious to be home, anxious to return to what was comfortable.
-One can almost imagine Paul glaring at Mark, exhorting him to embrace the life of a doulos, or bondslave of Jesus Christ.
-One wonders what Mark thought when, back at home in Jerusalem, he later learned that Paul was nearly stoned to death because of his testimony for Jesus (see Acts 14:19-23).
+Time moved forward.
+Long after Jesus ascended into Heaven and the Church sprung into existence, Mark joined apostles Paul and Barnabas on a journey into Asia Minor.
+He would not go far.
+Acts 13:13 shares that Mark bailed on them in the port city of Perga, overwhelmed by the journey to come, anxious to return to what was comfortable.
+One must imagine Paul glaring at Mark, exhorting him to embrace the life of a doulos, or bondslave of Jesus Christ.
+O what Mark thought when, back at home in Jerusalem, he learned that Paul was later nearly stoned to death because of his testimony for Jesus (see Acts 14:19-23).

-And then many more years passed.
-Mark’s close mentor Peter was about to be executed.
+More years passed.
+Mark’s mentor Peter was about to be executed.
 Everyone knew it was coming, including Peter.
-It was at this time that Peter penned a final letter to the church—a letter that simply began: Simeon Peter, a bondslave and apostle of Jesus Christ (2 Peter 1:1).
+It was at this time Peter penned a final letter to the church—a letter that simply began: Simeon Peter, a bondslave and apostle of Jesus Christ (2 Peter 1:1).
 More than being an apostle, Peter was a slave.
-To Christ Jesus.

 And none other.

-Service and slavery.
-It was completely fitting that Mark should put these things forward in his response to the desperate question of the Roman believers, the question being whether following Jesus was worthwhile, particularly in light of the persecution the believers faced.
+It is completely fitting Mark should include these in his response to a painful question asked by the Roman believers, the question of whether following Jesus was worthwhile in light of the persecution the believers faced.

-Jesus’ own words, recorded by Mark in Mark 10:43-45 offer insight into the power of servanthood as a statement about eternal allegiances: whoever would be great among you must be your servant, and whoever would be first among you must be slave of all.
-For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.
+Jesus’ own words offer insight into the power of servanthood as a statement about eternal allegiances: whoever would be great among you must be your servant, and whoever would be first among you must be slave of all.
+For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many (Mark 10:43-45).

-And so it is when the question comes from the persecuted Christians of Rome as to whether dying for Jesus is worthwhile, Mark could communicate to them, “Absolutely, for by an allegiance to the Master that yields even death, we triumphantly declare his glory above all things, and show a desperate and lost world there is hope beyond the grave.”
+Thus, when the question came from the Christians persecuted by Rome as to whether dying for Jesus was worthwhile, Mark could offer, “Absolutely, for with allegiance to the Master, even to death, we declare his glory above all things, and show a desperate and lost world there is hope beyond the grave.”